It’s not unusual for children and young people to experience strong emotions and behave in ways that others find challenging as they develop.

 So, if you would like to find out more about the range of services available visit the ChEWS webpages.

 You can also find out more about the Children and Adult Mental Health Service (CAMHS) on the Thriving Kirklees CAMHS page.

-Thriving Kirklees has also introduced Kooth.com – an anonymous, online counselling and support service for children and young people, accessible through mobile, tablet and desktop and free at the point of use.
+Thriving Kirklees has also introduced Kooth.com – an anonymous, online counselling and support service for children and young people.
+The support is available through mobile, tablet and desktop and is free at the point of use.
 It’s for 11-19 year olds in Kirklees (up to age 25 for those with additional needs) and is available up to 10 o’clock at night, 365 days a year.